ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 When you inspect once more the earlier *manager* script from the continuous sorghum simulation (*Sorghum_continuous_carryOver.apsimx*), you will see that there were some more sorghum-specific parameters in the *manager* script.
 These were *"skip row configuration"*, *"tillering method"*, and *"fertile tiller number"*.
-However, these sorghum-specific parameters are not included in the crop-generic *manager* script that we are using here.
+However, these sorghum-specific parameters are not included in the more generic *manager* script that we are using here.
 This provides us with a good opportunity to explore another core capability required to flexibly generate APSIM simulations: modifying the **C# code** of *manager* scripts.